 The Corps had other matters on their minds.
 One was hunger.
 Clark's journal continued: “but little to eate I killed 5 Pheasents [grouse] & The huntes 4 with a little Corn afforded us a kind of Supper.”
 Another was physical danger.
 They struggled over “emence hils and Some of the worst roade that ever horses passed.”
 Frequently the horses fell, and in one such instance, lamented Clark, “we met with a great misfortune, in having our last Thmometer broken by accident.”
 Worst of all was the weather.
-At dusk that day it began to snow, and misery piled upon misery—“Snow about 2 inches deep when it began to rain which termonated in a Sleet.”
+At dusk that day it began to snow, and misery continued to pile upon misery—“Snow about 2 inches deep when it began to rain which termonated in a Sleet.”

 After all, though, the Corps of Discovery was fortunate to have made it over this ridge before winter set in.
 The snow depth at today’s Lost Trail Powder Mountain Ski Resort, shown on the left in the photo, can exceed fifteen feet.

 After U.S. Highway 93, shown at the bottom center of the photo, was completed in the 1930s, the gap through which the highway crosses the Bitterroot Divide was named Lost Trail Pass at the urging of a local rancher who was well acquainted with the Lewis and Clark journals.
 The pass is not on the Continental Divide, but separates two major drainages of the Columbia River basin—the Salmon to the south, and the Bitterroot-Clark Fork to the north.
-However, the highway at right of center, which parallels U.S. 93 for less than a mile, and joins it at the crest of the pass, surmounts the Continental Divide at about the point where it enters the picture at bottom center.
+However, the highway at right of center, which parallels U.S. 93 for less than a mile and joins it at the crest of the pass, surmounts the Continental Divide at about the point where it enters the picture at bottom center.